 UltraServe, a private company whose owners include founder Samuel Yeats and technology investor Simon Hackett, is a specialist provider of e-commerce services in the cloud.

 UltraServe CEO Matthew Hyland said he expected the UK office to grow like the US office.
 “Based on demand, I expect we will grow staff numbers rapidly within the next 12 months,” he said.
 “London is a great place for our second international office.
 This location is a good hub that allows us to serve the whole of the European market.
 The UK itself represents a large market opportunity and, importantly, it’s where many of our partners are based.”

-Centrify, the leader in securing hybrid enterprises through the power of identity services, has highlighted the fact that four out of five data breaches last year involved compromised credentials.
+Centrify, the leader in securing hybrid enterprises through the power of identity services, has released research in Australia revealing how data breaches damage company finances and shareholder value.

 Commissioned by Centrify, the new Ponemon survey of 749 Australian IT professionals, marketers and consumers reports how data security breaches negatively impact an entire organisation, from sales and marketing to shareholders.
 This report is of particular significance to Australia where mandatory data breach notification legislation will take effect from February 2018.